inadarei/nodebootstrap/README.md

 By default, dev_start.sh also lets Express.js handle static files so you don't have to have a web server.
 The production
 version: start.sh assumes you want your web-server (Nginx?) to take on this job.

+## Compatibility

+We try to keep Node Bootstrap updated with the latest versions of Node, Express and Bootstrap.
+In some cases, where it makes sense, branches compatible with older versions are created: https://github.com/inadarei/nodebootstrap/branches to make upgrade path a little smoother.

 ## Quick Test: